Louis-Alphonse Boyer

 Louis-Alphonse Boyer (May 31, 1839 – May 29, 1916) was a Quebec merchant and political figure.
 He represented Maskinongé in the House of Commons of Canada as a Liberal member from 1872 to 1878.

 He was born in Montreal, the son of Louis Boyer and Aurélie Mignault, and was educated at the Chambly and Jesuit Colleges.
-Boyer was the head of a lumber firm and a director of the Royal Canadian Insurance Company and of La Banque Ville Marie.
+Boyer was the head of a lumber firm and a director of the Royal Canadian Insurance Company and of Banque Ville Marie.
 He also served as mayor of St-Lambert.
 In 1865, he married Alphonsine Meilleur, the daughter of Jean-Baptiste Meilleur.
 Boyer ran unsuccessfully in the federal riding of Jacques Cartier in 1904.
 Boyer operated a model farm in St-Lambert.
 He was flour inspector for Montreal from 1878 to 1888.

 His brother Arthur was a member of the Quebec assembly and the Canadian senate.